-I love teaching my lessons in counseling-based centers.
+I love teaching my lessons in counseling centers.
+While many of my centers are growth mindset mini-lessons using my curriculum Mindset Matters, some centers about totally different topics.
+In fact, you could do centers on any subject.
 I had lots of questions on Instagram about how I implement these… so here are some details.
 Below is a video giving a quick overview and then read further for more details.

 How does this work?
 I have four centers set up in the corners of my room.
 (You could also bring mobile centers to teachers’ classrooms if you don’t have your own counseling classroom/space.)

 Click below to see my video explanation of one round of centers. https://youtube.com/shorts/yftWI8NTJBg?feature=share

 PREP: There is some prep involved in this.
 But once you are set up, the lessons run themselves and the kids are engaged 100% of the time.
 As the counselor/teacher, you talk very little.. this is student-centered learning.
 The kids have fun, want to come back, and it is great change of pace.
 The prep is easy and worth it.